Events & COVID-19:

 - The majority of our committee meetings have moved to virtual and we encourage everyone interested to join in – on a positive note, you don’t even need to get in your car and drive anywhere!
 Please see our Events Calendar for current meeting schedule + virtual join information.

-- Due to public safety concerns and our inability to secure event permits during the pandemic, the program’s current focus is on solo cleanups – get the lowdown HERE (includes info re: community service hours)
+- Our program’s other focus is on Solo Cleanups while pandemic restrictions are still in place – get the lowdown HERE (includes info re: community service hours)

 Ocean Friendly Restaurants